jensbrauer/Mildew-Detection-in-Cherry-Leaves/README.md

 * **Hypothesis 2:** It is suspected that a convolutional neural network (CNN) for image classification, can predict if a cherry leaf is healthy or have powdery mildew.
   * Building, training and testing a CNN using the dataset mentioned above, will help to invastigate it.
     * If this can be confirmed, a dashboard can be deployed and provide end user support in the leaf inspection process.
-* **Hypothesis 3:** It is suspected that model performance and the CNN:s ability to predict is dependant on image quality.
+* **Hypothesis 3:** It is suspected that the probability that a softmax activation function assigns to a label is represantative of the probability that the prediction is correct.
+I. e. the lower the probability that the model outputs, the higher the risk is for missclassification.
-  * Displaying how "confident" the model is in each prediction and visually examining the samples where the model shows a lower confidence, will help investigate it.
+  * Studying the distribution of predictions in ranges of probability, and distribution of false predictions in ranges of probability, can help investigate it.
-  	* If this can be confirmed.
-An image montage could be created to give visual instructions to an end user, on the quality standards that should be met to help model prediction performance on live data.
+    * If this can be confirmed, it might be feasible for the users to "resample" when feeding the model live data, if the model output is based on a lower probability.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks